Password-Classified/easyNeuron/README.md

 # easyNeuron
-`easyNeuron` is a lightweight neural network framework written in Python for Python.
+`easyNeuron` is a lightweight neural network framework written in Python for Python as one file.
 It only uses Python Standard Library modules - not even numpy - to program it.
 I was inspired by **Sentdex's** nnfs project, but I came to the end of the series so far (I got to episode 7) and was too impatient to wait for the next episode, so I created this to learn and to share.
 I understand that he has released more since then, but I'll continue to develop this.